- Learn about one of the hidden gems/easter eggs inside the Google Docs app.

 - Google Docs offers quick access to a bunch of interesting and useful tools found under the @ menu.

-- The @ menu has tools for most used actions, but also a bunch of interesting items, and building blocks, that can help you be more productive.
+- The @ menu has tools for most used actions, but also a bunch of interesting items, and building blocks, which can help you be more productive.

 The @ menu is a quick access menu that appears near the text cursor in Google Docs.
 In this menu, you can find tools, items, and useful options that can help you enrich your documents or add more things, a lot quicker.

 It’s easy as placing the cursor inside a Google Docs document in a location where you want to insert something, then press the @ key (that’s SHIFT + 2 on most keyboards).
 Use the mouse to scroll through this rather long menu.

 After you’ve opened the menu by typing @, you can also start searching by typing the beginning of the name of the item you’re searching for.

 Once you select an item that has sub-items (example: insert another Google Docs, Sheets, Slides document) you can continue typing to search in the list of available sub-items.

 What Tools and Items Can You Find in the Google Docs @ Menu